-Often when a site is redesigned, one or more URLs (web addresses) will be different on the new site.
+Often when a new website is launched and is replacing a previous version of that site, one or more URLs (web addresses) will be different on the new site.
 When building out a new site, we take efforts to match old URLs to the new, but this is not always possible.
-For example, a page may initially be found at sitename.duke.edu/about.html, but on the Drupal site the same page is found at sitename.duke.edu/about
+For example, on the old website, a page may may have been located at sitename.duke.edu/about-us, but on the new website the same page is now found at sitename.duke.edu/about.

 In some cases, for example highly-visible pages or pages that are visited very often, it makes sense to set up a redirect so that users who have bookmarked an old URL or come across an old URL via a search are automatically taken to the new URL on your Drupal site.
 Here are the steps to do so:

-- Click Add redirect to add a new redirect: enter the old alias (e.g. about.html) in the From field, and the new alias (e.g. about) in the To field, then click Save.
+- Click + Add redirect to add a new redirect: enter the old alias (e.g. about.html) in the Path field, and the new alias (e.g. /about-us) in the To field.

-Alternatively, you can add a URL redirect to an existing page from that node’s edit form.
+Alternatively, you can add a URL redirect to an existing page from a node’s edit form:

-- Leave Redirect Status as 301 Moved Permanently
+- Leave Redirect Status as the default 301 Moved Permanently.

 If you do not have this option when logged in, please contact email@example.com.